ksierra/guidetokulchur.github.io/_posts/static/2015-06-17-submission-guidelines.md

 ### Guidelines:

-Up to ten pages (no pdf files) of poetry, short fiction and personal essay.
+Up to ten pages poetry, short fiction and personal essay (no more than one piece per page, no pdf files).
 Work previously published will not be considered.

-Simultaneous submissions are accepted so long as you inform us immediately that your work has been accepted elsewhere.
+Simultaneous submissions are strongly discouraged.
+Inform us immediately if your work is accepted elsewhere.

 Please include a short bio,third-person, 50 words max.